Mariners vs. Red Sox Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a nine-game hitting streak in this matchup.
-During his last 10 outings he is batting .295 with three doubles, four home runs, two walks and seven RBI.
+- Rodriguez will look for his 11th straight game with a hit in this contest.
+In his last 10 games he is batting .304 with three doubles, four home runs and seven RBI.

 Rodríguez Recent Games